Home

 Small Farm Assistance Program

-The Paso Robles Area Groundwater Subbasin Small Farm Assistance Program provides monetary incentives to eligible property owners who voluntarily fallow irrigated agricultural land and keep that land out of irrigated production through December 31, 2039 — supporting smaller farming operations while helping reduce groundwater demand.
+The Small Farm Assistance Program for the Paso Robles Area Groundwater Subbasin provides monetary incentives to eligible property owners who voluntarily fallow irrigated agricultural land that has been commercially irrigated within the previous one (1) year and agree to keep that land out of irrigated production through December 31, 2039 — supporting smaller farming operations while helping reduce groundwater demand.
+To receive a rebate, participants must sign a deed restriction agreeing to the program requirements, which will run with the land.
+Submitting an application does not guarantee approval or payment.
+Approved applicants will receive a one-time rebate based on estimated water savings.

 San Luis Obispo County, California